MazontheMoon/css_cheatsheet_images/README.md

 # CSS Cheatsheet - Text
- My cheatsheets to teach myself coding and frontend development - this lesson is for styling images
+ One in a series of cheat sheets I have created to teach myself coding and frontend development - this lesson is for styling images.
+The notes I have created are based on the teachings of [FreeCodeCamp](https://www.freecodecamp.org/), [MDN Web Docs](https://developer.mozilla.org) and [W3Schools](https://www.w3schools.com/)

- ## Prerequisites

- Web Browser (tested on Chrome, Firefox and Edge)

- ## Built With

- * HTML
- * CSS
- * Sweat, some tears and a bit of laughter too

- ## Software

- * VS Code
- * CodePen

-## Versioning

-Version 1.1 - Initial content

 ## Authors
 * **Mary Ronan** - [MazOnTheMoon](https://github.com/MazontheMoon)